-1. Create a file HelloWorld.java (in IS7\hello) and open it for editing (for example using notepad, SciTE, Eclipse, or some other editor that you are familiar with)!

-- 2. Define the package: package IS7.hello; - 3.
-Define the interface: public interface HelloWorld {}

-This interface must contain the signatures of all business methods defined in the session bean.
+- 1. Create a file HelloWorld.java (in IS7\hello) and open it for editing (for example using notepad, SciTE, NetBeans, Eclipse, or some other editor that you are familiar with)! - 2.
+Define the package: package IS7.hello; - 3.
+Define the interface: public interface HelloWorld {} This interface must contain the signatures of all the business methods of our EJB.
 In our case there is only the method hello():